-- 8. As part of my model-railroading hobby, I have contributed to the development of the underlying National Model Railroad Association (NMRA) Digital Command Control (DCC) standards used by many model railroaders and present in many types of model railroad equipment.
+8. As part of my model-railroading hobby, I have contributed to the development of the underlying National Model Railroad Association (NMRA) Digital Command Control (DCC) standards used by many model railroaders and present in many types of model railroad equipment.
 I have served as the Chair of the DCC Working Group within the NMRA.
 I worked directly with many types of digital model railroad equipment, including all common types of DCC systems.
 I have used and observed many types of model railroad software.
-In several cases, I have helped people debug other types of model railroad software. - 9.
-I am involved in the Java Model Railroad Interface (JMRI) open-source software project.
-I have been involved since approximately the beginning of the effort in 2001, and am
+In several cases, I have helped people debug other types of model railroad software.

-- helped others write parts.
-I have given public talks about the use and structure of the software. - 4 I have periodically built versions of the JMRI software for general use, and posted them to the - 5 SourceForge web site for downloading by the public.
-The JMRI software is popular among its
+9. I am involved in the Java Model Railroad Interface (JMRI) open-source software project.
+I have been involved since approximately the beginning of the effort in 2001, and am currently one of the leaders of it.
+I have written parts of the code and documentation.
+I have helped others write parts.
+I have given public talks about the use and structure of the software.
+I have periodically built versions of the JMRI software for general use, and posted them to the SourceForge web site for downloading by the public.
+The JMRI software is popular among its users.

-6 users.